K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 ## <div id='19'/>2.5.
 Metering/Rating/Charging Policy

-This guide does not address examples of development of policies because they differ from service provider to service and from metering to rating to billing policy.
+This guide does not address examples of the development of policies because they differ from service provider to service and from metering to rating to billing policy.
 However, the format applicable to CF-ABACUS is described.

 ### <div id='20'/>2.5.1.
 Metering Policy

-Metering policy is an object in JSON format that defines the designation and aggregation method of metering targets from the collected metering information.
+The metering policy is an object in JSON format that defines the designation and aggregation method of metering targets from the collected metering information.
 The service provider develops a policy for the service in line with the metering policy schema.

 #### 1.  **Metering Policy Schema**